The Becraft Guide to Avoiding Deportation

 3. Withholding of Removal

-Similar to asylum, withholding of removal avoids deportation if the individual can prove they would face persecution in their home country.
+Similar to asylum, withholding of removal prevents deportation if the individual can prove they would face persecution in their home country.
 However, the burden of proof is higher than for asylum, and withholding of removal does not provide a direct path to permanent residency.

 This form of relief is particularly useful for individuals who miss the one-year deadline for asylum applications or who have been convicted of certain crimes that bar them from asylum eligibility.